Sub-Riemannian and sub-Lorentzian geometry on $\SU(1,1)$ and on its universal cover: Introduction

 is non-degenerate when $\mathfrak{g}$ is semisimple.
 If $G$ is compact (or more generally, if $G/\mathcal{Z}(G)$ is compact, where $\mathcal{Z}(G)$ denotes the center of $G$), then $\mathfrak{g} = \mathfrak{k}$, and $- \mathrm{Kil}(\cdot,\cdot)$, is positive definite on $\mathfrak{g}$.
-So, we can use this to define a bi-invariant Riemannian metric on $G$.
+So, we can use it to define a bi-invariant Riemannian metric on $G$.
 The restriction of this metric to a distribution on $G$ gives a sub-Riemannian manifold.
-An example of such a manifold, namely $\SU(2)$ (or $S^3$ considered as unit quaternions), was considered in \cite{CChM, ChangMarkVas2}.
+An example of such manifold, $\SU(2)$ (or $S^3$ considered as the set of unit quaternions), was considered in \cite{CChM, ChangMarkVas2}.
 The problem of geodesic connectivity on $S^3$ was addressed in \cite{ChangMarkVas2}.

 If $G$ is non-compact and $\mathfrak{p} \neq 0$ (i.e., $G/\mathcal{Z}(G)$ is non-compact), then the Killing form restricted to $\mathfrak{p}$ is positive definite.
 We consider a left translation of $\mathfrak{p}$ as our horizontal distribution, and using the metric induced by the Killing form, we obtain a sub-Riemannian manifold equipped with a bi-invariant metric.
 Let $K$ be a subgroup of $G$ with the Lie algebra $\mathfrak{k}$.
 Then $G$ is diffeomorphic to $K \times \mathfrak{p}$, by $(k, X) \mapsto k e^X$, and if $G$ has a finite center, then $K$ is a maximal compact subgroup.
 In addition, the above mentioned distribution is horizontal with respect to the quotient map